appdev-lessons/rails-on-render/content.md

 Databases on the free plan are deleted after **90 days**.
 Also, free plans are only eligible to have **one database**.
 If you plan to use your app beyond 90 days, or if you plan to have multiple database-backed apps, consider upgrading to a paid plan.

 Alternatively, you can connect an external database that will not be deleted via another free service: [ElephantSQL](https://www.elephantsql.com/).
-The last section below details those additional steps.
+The last section below details those additional steps; but you should begin by following the steps immediately below to deploy with a database, and then later you can connect the external database.
 </div>

 ### Update the `render.yaml` file